 We are often asked about the colours that people choose for their shabby chic furniture.
+And, of course there’s a huge variety from which to choose.
+But, there are always some clear favourites every year.

 There’s certainly a range of colours to choose from.
 Most of the shabby chic paints that we use are in the Farrow and Ball paint range.
 But we also paint with Annie Sloan chalk paints and other special finishes.